SolimanIslam/Books-app/README.md

 # Books App v1.3 - 3-Communication-Using-the-Context-System

 The Books App v1.3 introduces a significant refactor using context (BooksContext), where the application state is defined centrally.
 This allows all components to access the BooksContext directly, eliminating the need for prop drilling down the components tree.
+Additionally, a custom hook is utilized within the app for efficient state management.

 ## Previous Versions